-In the first stanza of this piece the speaker begins by describing the basic state of the landscape which is before him.
-He starts with the broad details of the weather and scenery and then, in the following stanzas, goes into more details as to what plants and animals are present there.
+In the first stanza of ‘Winter in the Boulevard’, the speaker begins by describing the basic state of the landscape which is before him.
+He starts with the broad details of the weather and scenery and then, in the following stanzas, goes into more detail as to what plants and animals are present there.

 One will notice by the end of the poem that Lawrence’s speaker has spent a great deal of time on the scenery, animals, and plants, but has not mentioned any human residents.
 Considering that the landscape is actually a cityscape, and no less—a boulevard, that is a very interesting choice to make.
 One might wonder, what role do humans play in this world?

 The first line speaks of the “frost” which has finally “settled down” on the trees around the streets.
 It was clear before a reader began this piece that it would be taking place in the colder months.
 The boulevard is in “Winter.”
 Due to the fact that the frost is spoken of as being “settled,” the scene comes across peacefully.
 There is no reason for it not to come to a rest.